ZachWolpe/MLAGA/README.md

 MLAGA is an open source, multilingual audiobook generator built to demonstrate the power & ease of integrating AI APIs into your products.

-A "softer" explanation is available on my [Medium](https://medium.com/@zachcolinwolpe).

 ![Pipeline architecture](https://github.com/ZachWolpe/MLAGA/blob/main/dependencies/architecture.png)

 The pipeline is designed to be modular, fully automated & scalable.
 It is built using `Python` & `AWS` services.